-The above seq2seq PLMs have achieved remarkable performance in various NLP tasks, but there are still some limitations to be improved.
-In particular, while seq2seq PLMs are able to tackle the language understanding tasks, their performance is usually worse than those of auto-encoding LMs.
+The above seq2seq PLMs have achieved remarkable progress in various NLP tasks, but there are still some limitations that need to be improved.
+In particular, when seq2seq PLMs are used to process language understanding tasks, their performance is usually worse than those of auto-encoding LMs.
 One possible reason is that the encoder of seq2seq LMs is not trained sufficiently and the representations given by the encoder are suboptimal.
-Intuitively, enhancing the encoder is beneficial to the pretraining of seq2seq LMs.
-To the best of our knowledge, our E2S2 is one of rare works that propose to integrate more self-supervised information into the optimization of encoder in the encoder-decoder paradigm.
+Intuitively, enhancing the encoder is beneficial for the pretraining of seq2seq LMs.
+To the best of our knowledge, our E2S2 is one of rare works that propose to integrate more self-supervised information into the encoder optimization in the encoder-decoder paradigm.